Wansmer/langmapper.nvim/README.md

   ---@type string[] Names of layouts.
 If empty, will handle all configured layouts. use_layouts = {},
-  ---@type table Fallback layouts layouts = {
+  ---@type table Fallback layouts
+  ---Custom description builder:
+  ---  old_desc - original description,
+  ---  method - 'translate' (map translated lhs) or 'feedkeys' (call `nvim_feedkeys` with original lhs)
+  ---  lhs - original left-hand side for translation
+  ---should return new description as a string.
+If error is occurs or non-string is returned, original builder with `LM ()` prefix will use
+  ---@type nil|function(old_desc, method, lhs): string custom_desc = nil,
+  layouts = {
     ---@type table Fallback layout item.
 Name of key is a name of language ru = {